TianMing2018/paketo-demo/README.md

 #### pack build mode

-it seems that there is no problem when re-build image by `pack build`, here is the pack command used for testing.and log file is health4.log and health5.log
+it seems that there is no problem when re-build image by `pack build`, here is the pack command used for testing(not exactly same to 'spring-boot way'),and log file is health4.log and health5.log

 ```shell